UX design trends for 2023

 Elena Gurinova, a UX designer at SolveIt, thinks mixed reality will become more popular in other verticals:

 “This technology is already developing and gaining popularity in various industries.
-It allows businesses to stand out from the competition, attract users’ attention, and expand the capabilities of the interface.
-In my opinion, in 2023 this technology will gain traction in various spheres, especially in e-commerce.”
+It allows businesses to stand out, attract users’ attention, and expand the interface’s capabilities.
+In my opinion, in 2024, this technology will gain traction in various spheres, especially in e-commerce.”

-One example of mixed reality being used creatively in e-commerce is Shopify.
-It's added AR capability so its customers can give shoppers a new way to experience products online.
+One example of mixed reality being used creatively in ecommerce is Shopify.
+It's added AR capability so customers can give shoppers a new way to experience products online.

-In terms of product/service use cases for AR/VR, designers will likely incorporate mixed reality in different and useful ways.
-For example, Sam McGraw also comments on this trend, suggesting the technology can be used for product tutorials:
+Regarding product/service use cases for AR/VR, designers will likely incorporate mixed reality in different and valuable ways.
+For example, Sam McGraw also comments on this trend, suggesting companies can use this technology for product tutorials:

 “This technology will be used to create more immersive experiences, and it can also be used to create interactive tutorials or provide more information about specific products or services.”